-If you are looking for big spots, this is the place you should go bass fishing in Alabama and this is the target for most of the fishermen for bass fishing in Alabama.
+If you are looking for big spots, this is where you should go bass fishing in Alabama, and this is the target for most of the anglers for bass fishing in Alabama.

-Jordan is fixed with docks yet has loads of wood and rock cover to fish, as well.
-It is an incredible night-fishing lake where dark spinnerbaits sparkle, however plastic snares on jig heads and Texas rigs function admirably during the day.
+Jordan is fixed with docks yet has loads of wood and rock cover to fish.
+It is an incredible night-fishing lake where dark spinnerbaits sparkle; however, plastic snares on jig heads and Texas rigs function admirably during the day.

 6. Mitchell Lake

-Mitchell Lake is very fertile and has a good number of bass fish in the lake.
+Mitchell Lake is very fertile and has many bass fish in the lake.
 The bass fishes in the lake are healthy as there is a good baitfish population on which bass feed themselves.
 For baits, small fish cranks, spinnerbaits, and jig head worms can be used around the shoreline to catch bass fishes in Alabama at this place.